JacquelineCasey/fullstackopen-phonebook/NOTES.md

 - Add cors to frontend middleware.
 - Make sure the frontend is targetting the right backend url (`api/persons`).
+  - Use the proxy trick (package.json), so that we can use a relative url that works for development and production on Heroku.
 - Realize that phone numbers are actually stored as strings, so stop rejecting them for being strings.

+## Deploying to Heroku

+- We want users to access the `build/index.html` when they navigate to `/` of the heroku link / localhost:3001 (the backend).
+  - Use express's static serving: `app.use(express.static('build'))`.
+- We need to setup a build script. (`npm run build:ui`)
+  - I am forgoing adding `deploy` scripts, they seem kinda unnecessary since I automatically deploy on push to `origin/main`.
+    - If you don't want to deploy, push to another branch!